 The Administration view is that Iran's growing inventory of ballistic missiles and its acquisition of indigenous production of anti-ship cruise missiles (ASCMs) provide capabilities to enhance its power projection.
 Tehran views its conventionally armed missiles as an integral part of its strategy to deter-and if necessary retaliate against-forces in the region, including U.S. forces.
 However, Iran's technical capabilities are a matter of some debate among experts, and Iran appears to have focused on missiles capable of hitting regional targets rather than those of intercontinental range.
 Still, there are concerns that Iran might seek to develop warheads that could carry a nuclear payload, and the November 8, 2011, IAEA report discusses a "Project 111" conducted during 2002-2003 that could have had that intent.
-Table 7 contains some details on Iran's missile programs.38 A U.N. experts panel reported in May 2011 that might be getting ballistic missile technology from North Korea, in violation of U.S. sanctions against Iran (discussed above).
+Table 7 contains some details on Iran's missile programs.
+A U.N. experts panel reported in May 2011 that might be getting ballistic missile technology from North Korea, in violation of U.S. sanctions against Iran (discussed above).

 On November 12, 2011, an unexplained explosion at a ballistic missile base 25 miles from Tehran killed 17 IRGC missile force officers, including commander Hassan Tehrani Moghaddam.
 He reportedly has been instrumental in developing Iran's missile force and his death might represent a setback to the program.
 Iran said the explosion was accidental, caused during a movement of munitions at the base.
 However, the death of Moqhaddam in the blast raised suspicions among many in and outside Iran that the blast was caused by sabotage, possibly by an outside power or possibly by a domestic opposition group.
+The base was almost completely destroyed, according to commercial satellite photos posted on various websites.